BIMSBbioinfo/bimsbbioinfo.github.io/resources.markdown

 -----------------------------------------

-### Other IT services
+### Bioinformatics infrastructure support
-The platform has additional IT responsibilities.
+The platform has additional IT responsibilities within the framework of bioinformatics infrastructure support.
 Some of those are listed below for reference.

 - Linux workstation support
 - Customized software installation and packaging with [Guix](http://www.gnu.org/software/guix/), see list of available bioinformatics software [here](http://guix.mdc-berlin.de/packages?/?search=bioinfo).